 For some nice background and explanatory videos go to the Notion YouTube channel:

 My Personal Kanban

 My Personal Kanban is an application created by one person, Greg Gigon, and is simple and effective, but a special kind of solution, as it is just a downloadable private website based on a collection of HTML files.
-My Personal Kanban is a subscription free web application that you host from your hard drive, so you don’t need the internet to be able to use it, but you can if you want to store your data in Google cloud.
+My Personal Kanban is a subscription free web application that you host from your hard drive, so you don’t need the internet to be able to use it, but you can if you want store your data in Google cloud.
 It is basically a collection of HTML files that you start in your browser by activating the index.html file from a local file location of your choice.
 Because HTML is platform independent you can run it in whatever browser, on Linux, macOS and Windows.

 Although My Personal Kanban works perfectly fine without the internet, you can choose to keep your Kanban up to date by using Google cloud storage.
 In this way you can have My Personal Kanban on multiple machines like your desktop and your laptop, and share the same data between them.
 The My Personal Kanban application is automatically storing your data in the local storage of your specific browser.
 So keep in mind that if you use multiple browsers on the same machine, the Kanban data is not automatically being shared between your browsers.

-As I already explained in this article it is important to focus, so never bring too much cards to the In Progress column at the same time.
+As I already explained in this article it is important to focus, so never bring too many cards to the In Progress column at the same time.
 So a nice feature that supports this idea is the option to set the card limit for a column.